gabrielperezs/goreactor/README.md

     Variables will be substituted in the arguments if the variable is in the following list.
 (This can also come from an expanded array)

+    NOTE: Variables are case sensitive and curly brackets are mandatory

     Currently, we have the following variables:
     - `CreationTimestampMilliseconds` is the message creation time with in milliseconds
     - `CreationTimestampSeconds` is the message creation time in seconds _See [examples/ARRAY.md](examples/ARRAY.md) for an example_